Why Smart Irrigation Matters in Rabi Season

 - Improving fertiliser uptake

-3. Adopt Drip and Sprinkler Systems
+3. Drip and Sprinkler Irrigation

 - Ideal for mustard and vegetables